drts01/notes/stackedit/leadership-bookclub.md

 * The purpose of a developer productivity platform is to allow teams who build end-user products concentrate on their core mission.
 * Software engineering excellence
   Build small, simple pieces that you can change independently as defined by Kief Morris in his book Infrastructure as Code
+* Healthy Teams
+  * systems for planning work need to be mature. must have backlogs of items described in terms of their value and have processes for prioritisation,

 XP
 * The difference between a team and a group of individuals are the existence of a common set of goals and values (the XP values are communication, simplicity, feedback, courage, and respect) as well as the presence of a high bandwidth, low latency medium that they use to communicate (Sit Together).
 * ensure that information about the status of the work is visible at all times, which includes both progress on planned features and observability on running systems (Informative Workspace).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MjMwMzMzMywtMTg1NDAwMTM2N119
+eyJoaXN0b3J5IjpbLTEwMTk5MDg1NTksLTE4NTQwMDEzNjddfQ
+==
 -->